NixOS/nix/doc/manual/src/release-notes/rl-next.md

 - The flake output function now accepts a parameter `meta`, which gives access to `sourceInfo` and such parameters in a robust manner, even when `self` can not be evaluated.
 This helps frameworks report error messages with locations, as trying to access the location previously resulted in an unhelpful infinite recursion when the error condition caused `self` to fail.

   If an `outputs` function has a binding for all attributes (using `@`), you will be asked to add an ellipsis to avoid later confusion as to why `meta` is missing - which is necessary because of a limitation of Nix function semantics.
-This warning may occur in a dependency.

 - Flake follow paths at depths greater than 2 are now handled correctly, preventing "follows a non-existent input" errors.